Nilstrieb/rfcs/text/0000-relax-const-restrictions.md

 If a `const fn` is able to detect whether it has been called during constant evaluation or at runtime (either through an intrinsic or a future language feature), then it is allowed to exhibit different behavior.
 Also, a `const fn` called at runtime can do anything a normal function can do, with no additional restrictions applied to it.
 It could open a file, call a system randomness API or gracefully exit the program.

-At the time of writing, there is no way for a function to detect whether it was called at runtime or during constant evaluation in stable Rust and this RFC is not concerned with adding any, but it encourages future RFCs for adding this capability.
+At the time of writing, there is no way for a function to detect whether it was called at runtime or during constant evaluation in stable Rust and this RFC is not concerned with adding any, but it unblocks future RFCs for adding this capability.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

 This RFC introduces a new concept called the "constness-context" of an execution of a function.
-A `const fn` is executed in a const constness-context if it was called in a context where only `const fn` are allowed (like `static` initializers) or inside another `const fn` that was executed in a const constness-context.
+A `const fn` is executed in a const constness-context if it was called inside another `const fn` that was executed in a const constness-context or if it was called in one of the following places:

+- `const` initializers (`const X: _ = CONST;`)
+- `static` initializers (`static X: _ = CONST;`)
+- array lengths (`[T; CONST]`)
+- enum discriminants (`enum A { B = CONST }`)
+- inline-const block (`const { CONST }`)

+This list may be extended by future language features.

 All other calls to a `const fn` (for example in `main`) are in a runtime constness-context.

 We can therefore say that code can either be:
 - Always in a const constness-context (for example `static` initializers, array lengths...)